-The Research Medical Library at the University of Texas MD Anderson Cancer Center in Houston offers up to three internships during the Spring and Summer semesters.
+The Research Medical Library at the University of Texas MD Anderson Cancer Center in Houston offers internships during the Spring and Summer semesters.
 Internships last up to 16 weeks, depending on the students' program.
-Students must be currently enrolled as undergraduate or graduate students in an accredited university in order to apply.
+Students must be currently enrolled as students in an accredited university in order to apply.
 At this time, we cannot offer course credit for internship activities.

 Information Services Internships

-Students that select Information Services will attend scheduled library classes, meet with information services librarians, attend Information Services meetings, and receive in-depth orientations to the key service points in the Library.
+Students who select an Information Services internship will attend scheduled library classes, meet with information services librarians, attend Information Services meetings, and receive in-depth orientations to the key service points in the Library.
 Students will select an area of focus within Information Services to complete their internship project.

-Reference: Students will receive training and will respond to chat, email, and text reference questions.
+Reference: Students will receive training in providing reference services and will respond to chat, email, and text reference questions.
 Feedback will be given on quality of reference services delivered.